 It is also quite common for the mere presence of an anti-abortion group to be reported to the police for information purposes - not a complaint as such.

-If you did decide to submit a revised request you would also have to provide a list of premises and I would suggest that you consider a specifying a boundary area around each location - for example within 100m of a smaller premises, within 300m of a larger premises etc.
+If you did decide to submit a revised request I would suggest that you consider a specifying a boundary area around each location - for example within 100m of a smaller premises, within 300m of a larger premises etc.